aParsecFromFuture/MultilayerPerceptron/README.md

 #### Momentum optimization

 The momentum is a method for optimize the training phase.
 It has one parameter called "beta".
 I found that the best value for the beta parameter is 0.99 for my neural network.
 You can see my tests below.
-Every line represents mean of 10 tests.
+Every line represents mean of 10 tests and the error value is the sum of the error per samples.

 ![alt text](github%20resource/app_graph_momentum.png)